xrdocs/ncs5500/_tutorials/ncs55x-and-ncs5xx-domain-based-lpts-policers.md

 We can see 2 different entries are created.
 One in default domain and other in the core domain.

 Note: The duplicate entries created cause just a marginal increase in the memory consumption.
-Hence to optimise the memeory resource, we are allowing to create only one user configured domain.
+Hence to optimise the memory resources, we are allowing to create only one user configured domain.
 {: .notice--info}